UAE Chamber boosts trade cooperation with Colombia - www.lokmattimes.com

 UAE Chamber boosts trade cooperation with Colombia

-Bogota [Columbia], April 20 (ANI/WAM): The UAE Federation of the Chambers signed two Memoranda of Understanding (MoUs) with Colombian ...
+Bogota [Colombia], April 21 (ANI/WAM): The UAE Federation of the Chambers signed two Memoranda of Understanding (MoUs) with Colombian ...

-Bogota [Columbia], April 20 (ANI/WAM): The UAE Federation of the Chambers signed two Memoranda of Understanding (MoUs) with Colombian counterparts to boost investment and trade opportunities between the two nations.
+Bogota [Colombia], April 21 (ANI/WAM): The UAE Federation of the Chambers signed two Memoranda of Understanding (MoUs) with Colombian counterparts to boost investment and trade opportunities between the two nations.
 These MoUs also establish a joint business council.

 The agreements align with the recently signed Comprehensive Economic Partnership Agreement (CEPA) between the UAE and Colombia.
 This partnership aims to foster a new era of productive collaboration, mutual economic growth, and unlock further commercial and investment prosperity for both countries.